troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/README.md

   Annotated image saved
   Violation logged
   Summary updated

-Key Learnings
+# Key Learnings
-YOLOv8 is fast and reliable for general detection, but PPE detection requires fine‑tuning.
+1. YOLOv11 is the tiniest, quickest, and most lightest object detection model in the Ultralytics YOLO11 family, but PPE detection needs fine‑tuning.

-Rule‑based reasoning is simple and transparent, making violations easy to explain.
+2. Rule‑based reasoning is easy and translucent, making violations simple to interpret.

-Multi‑agent orchestration improves modularity and debugging.
+3. Multi‑agent orchestration enhances modularity and troubleshooting.

-Google Colab cannot access webcams; batch image ingestion is the correct approach.
+4. Google Colab doesn't have no access to webcams; batch image ingestion is the accurate method.

-AI Usage
+# AI Usage
 See docs/AI_usage_log.md for detailed attribution and usage notes.

-Future Improvements
+# Future Improvements
-Add PPE classifier trained on lab-specific images
+1. Include PPE classifier trained on lab-concrete pictures

-Add hazard segmentation for more precise detection
+2. Add danger divisions for more accurate detection

-Add temporal reasoning (track violations over time)
+3. Include chronological reasoning (identify violations over time)

-Add LLM-based reasoning for complex safety policies
+4. Include LLM-based reasoning for sophisticated safety rules

-Add dashboard UI for real-time monitoring
+5. Include dashboard UI for real-time monitoring

-References
+# References
 Ultralytics YOLOv8 documentation

 OpenCV Python documentation

 Course materials from ITAI 1378

-License
+# License
 Academic use only.